-August is filled with scorching days, so, this mouthwatering lemon icebox pie hits the spot when that thermometer soars!
+Summer is filled with scorching days, so, this mouthwatering lemon icebox pie hits the spot when that thermometer soars!

 One of my dad’s favorite desserts is key lime pie, so I make that quite often.
 But this year for his birthday I decided to switch things up a bit and use lemon instead of lime and add some cream cheese to make a more velvety custard.

 Three pies is not an easy feat in a rental kitchen, but this recipe uses simple, easy to find ingredients and if you shop smart, you can cut out some of the preparation steps.
 Spend more time enjoying your summer and less time in the kitchen?
 That’s a no brainer!

-- 1 1/2 cups ground graham cracker crumbs
+- 1½ cups ground graham cracker crumbs

 - 1 cup ground almonds